testcontainers/testcontainers-go/RELEASING.md

              "${directory}/${module_name}/${version}", e.g. "examples/mysql/v0.18.0", "modules/compose/v0.18.0"

-- The script will update the [version.go](./internal/version.go) file, setting the next development version to the next **minor** version.
+- The script will update the [version.go](./internal/version.go) file, setting the next development version to the next **minor** version by default.
 For example, if the current version is `v0.18.0`, the script will update the [version.go](./internal/version.go) file with the next development version `v0.19.0`.
+- You can define the bump type, using the `BUMP_TYPE` environment variable.
+The default value is `minor`, but you can also use `major` or `patch` (the script will fail if the value is not one of these three):

+        BUMP_TYPE="major" ./scripts/release.sh

 - The script will create a commit in the **main** branch.
 - The script will push the git the main branch including the tags to the upstream repository, https://github.com/testcontainers/testcontainers-go